Arabian-vACC/library/docs/aerodrome/sharjah/gmp.md

     All IFR departures shall be instructed to contact DEP 2 when airborne.

 ## 2.4 Rerouting aircraft
-An aircraft shall be issued a reroute by GMP if the pilot’s route doesn’t comply with the standard routes laid out in Table 2-2.
+An aircraft shall be issued a reroute by GMC if the pilot’s route doesn’t comply with the standard routes laid out in Table 2-2.

 Several routing restrictions exist within UAE airspace and must be complied with when issuing a departure clearance.